 Child sex trafficking victims have the right to a victim advocate Child sex trafficking victims testifying against their exploiter are provided supports in the courtroom Child sex trafficking victims' identifying information is protected from disclosure in court records Summary Not statutorily required.
 Testifying witnesses may be accompanied by a court facility dog.
-Identifying information of child victims of human trafficking and CSEC is protected from disclosure in criminal justice records.
+Identifying information of any child victims or child witness is protected from disclosure in criminal justice records (except for good cause shown).
 Relevant Statute(s) None.
 Colo.
 Rev. Stat.
-Ann. § 16-10- 404 (Use of a court facility dog - Definitions) Colo.
+Ann. § 16-10-404 (Use of a court facility dog - Definitions) Colo.
 Rev. Stat.
-Ann § 24-72- 304(4), (4.5)(a) (Inspection of criminal records)
+Ann § 24-72-304(4), (4.5)(a) (Inspection of criminal records)

 5.3.1 Recommendation: Amend state law to require that child sex trafficking victims have the right to a victim advocate.
+(See Issue Brief 5.3.)